 Minimum Capital Requirements

-K-Factor Requirement 31 December 2022 (€'000)
+K-Factor Requirement 31 December 2023 (€'000)

-k-AUM -
+k-AUM 91

-k-CMH 49
+E-Factor Requirement Eisk-to-Client (RtC) Eisk-to-Market (RtM) Eisk-to-Firm (RtF) Fotal K-Factor Requirement ixed Overhead Requirement - FOR k-CMH 53

-Risk-to-Client (RtC) k-ASA 109
+RISK-TO-CHENT (RTC) k-ASA 168

-k-COH 1
+k-COH 2

-Dick to Market (PtM) k-NPR 35
+Pick to Market (PtM) k-NPR 36

-Risk-to-Market (RtM) k-CMG -
+k-CMG -

 k-TCD -

 Risk-to-Firm (RtF) k-DTF -

 k-CON -

-Total K-Factor Requirement 194
+Total K-Factor Requirement 350

 Fixed Overhead Requirement - FOR 532

-Permanent Minimum Capital Requirement - PMCR 750
+Permanent Minimum Capital Requirement - F PMCR 750

-Therefore, with the new IFR & IFD requirements, the Company's Own Funds Requirement as of 31 December 2022 should have been at least the PMCR of €750K.
+Therefore, with the new IFR & IFD requirements, the Company's Own Funds Requirement as of 31 December 2023 should have been at least the PMCR of €750k.

-As at 31 of December 2022, the Company's Own Funds comprised entirely of Common Equity Tier 1 capital and amounted to €1.446K which exceeds the Own Funds Requirement of €750K and thus resulting to a capital surplus of €696K.
-As a result, fully-phased in, Capital Adequacy (CAD) ratio as of 31 December 2022 was calculated at 192,82%, which is well above the 100% minimum CAD ratio.
+As at 31 of December 2023, the Company's Own Funds comprised entirely of Common Equity Tier 1 capital and amounted to €1.084k which exceeds the Own Funds Requirement of €750k and thus resulting to a capital surplus of €334k.
+As a result, fully-phased in, Capital Adequacy (CAD) ratio as of 31 December 2023 was calculated at 144,5%, which is well above the 100% minimum CAD ratio.
+CISCO monitors and reports CAD levels through the relevant KRIs in its Risk Appetite Statement.
+The KRIs include appropriate buffers and mitigating actions will be considered if the ratios fall below the early warning levels.